open-compensation-token-license/license-token-website/wikisrc/ordinal-maxi-biz-omb-on-arbitrum.md

 ### 1. Fractional Ownership and Accessibility

 One of the standout features of OMB is its focus on fractional ownership.
 By dividing high-value NFTs into smaller, tradable fractions, OMB democratizes access to premium digital assets, allowing a wider audience to participate in the NFT market without the need for significant upfront investment.
 This fractional ownership model enhances liquidity and promotes wider market participation, making it an attractive option for both novice and experienced investors.
+Discover more about NFT fractional ownership [here](https://www.license-token.com/wiki/nft-fractional-ownership).

 ### 2. Enhanced Interoperability and Integration

 By operating on Arbitrum, OMB benefits from interoperability with Ethereum and other blockchain networks.
 This seamless integration facilitates cross-chain trading, allowing users to effortlessly swap NFTs and interact with decentralized applications (dApps) across multiple networks.
 The interconnectedness amplifies the potential of NFTs, extending their utility beyond single-chain confines and fostering a more interconnected digital economy.
+For insights into blockchain interoperability, visit [here](https://www.license-token.com/wiki/blockchain-interoperability).

 ### 3. Scalable and Sustainable Solutions

 OMB capitalizes on Arbitrum's scalability to ensure smooth, low-cost transactions, drastically reducing the gas fees typically associated with NFT trading on Ethereum.
 Additionally, OMB is committed to sustainable practices, implementing eco-friendly protocols and initiatives to minimize its carbon footprint.
 By prioritizing sustainability, OMB addresses growing concerns about the environmental impact of blockchain technologies while maintaining high standards of efficiency and scalability.
+Explore more about sustainable blockchain practices [here](https://www.license-token.com/wiki/sustainable-blockchain-practices).

 ### 4. User-Centric Marketplace and Tools